gtema/gtema.github.io/content/posts/opa.md

 ```

-A communication with any external systems may fail in 10,000 different ways
+A communication with any external system may fail in 10,000 different ways,
-starting from the remote service being not reachable or the timeout being
+starting from the remote service being unreachable or the timeout being
-exceeded up to the system reached the limit of sockets in use.
-To improve the
+exceeded, to the system exceeding its socket limit.
+To improve the system
-system reliability the plugin implements a fallback to the default policy when
+reliability the plugin implements a fallback to the default policy when any
-any problem occurs.
-This may be not ideal when a policy in OPA is more
+problem occurs.
+This may be not ideal when a policy in OPA is more permissive
-permissive compared to the default one, but it is still most likely safer than
+compared to the default one, but it is still most likely safer than refusing or
-refusing or allowing all requests.
-Of course it also makes sense to further
+allowing all requests.
+Naturally, further improvements could involve making the
-improve that and make gating configurable (fail-open, fail-closed) or even
+fallback behavior configurable (fail-open, fail-closed) or even parameterizing
-parameterizing the check so that it can be controlled on the rule level.
+the check to allow rule level control.

 ### "Target" and "Credentials" objects

-Nearly every OpenStack service is using certain "container" object with the
+Nearly every OpenStack service utilizes a "container" object to bundle target
-target and credentials data.
-Some just pass a plain dictionary into the
+and credential data.
+While some services pass a plain dictionary to `oslo.policy`,
-`oslo.policy`, others define a class with attributes, some are passing the
+others use a defined class with attributes, and some even pass the database
-database model directly.
-For example Manila passes "target" as a plain
+model directly.
+For instance, Manila might send "target" as a plain dictionary
-dictionary in some calls and the database model in others.
-When a policy engine
+in some calls and a database model in others.

+When a policy engine has intrinsic knowledge of which attributes are essential
-known which attributes are necessary for the evaluation it can explicitly read
+for evaluation, it can explicitly read only those necessary attributes.
+However,
-those attributes.
-When a policy decision is being done remotely all available
+when policy decisions are delegated to a remote system, all available attributes
-attributes must be passed instead.
-Due to the variety of containers with the
+must be transmitted instead.
+This poses a significant challenge: due to the
-data a considerable amount of logic needs to be applied when preparing the
-request since not even listing all available attributes can be done in the
+diverse nature of these data containers, substantial logic is required to
+prepare the request, as there's no standardized way to even list all available
-general way.
-In addition to that only serializable data can be passed in the
+attributes.
+Furthermore, only serializable data can be passed in the request,
-request, so certain data fields must be discarded when preparing the request to
+meaning certain data fields must be discarded when preparing the request for
-the OPA.
+OPA.

-## Default policy translation into the `Rego` language
+### Default policy translation into the `Rego` language

-Manually rewriting all OpenStack policies does not make much sense.
-Policies are
+Manually rewriting all OpenStack policies is not practical.
+Since policies are
-already created to be consumed by machines, so machine can also translate the
+designed to be consumed by machine, a machine can also translate them into
-policy into the different interpretation language.
-The part of the
-`oslo.policy.opa` repository is the generator built in a similar way how the
+different interpretation languages.
+The `oslo.policy.opa` repository includes a
+generator, built similarly to how the policy.yaml file is constructed, but
-`policy.yaml` file is being built, just that it produces a set of rego files for
+specifically designed to produce a set of Rego files for the service.
+It even
-the service.
-It even generates a set of unit tests for the policies.
+generates a set of unit tests for these policies.

+For example, to generate policies for Keystone:

 ```console
 oslopolicy-opa-policy-generator --namespace keystone --output-dir opa_policies
 ```

-In the same way another generator allows preparing the `policy.yaml` file.
-It
+Similarly, another generator allows preparing the policy.yaml file, following
-follows the same convention of the default `oslo.policy` configuration
+the same conventions as the default oslo.policy configuration generator.
-generator.

 ```console
 oslopolicy-opa-sample-generator --namespace keystone --output-file policy.yaml
 ```

-### Neutron

-OpenStack would not be OpenStack if there would be no exceptions.
-In particular
-this statement always applies to Neutron (networking service).
-It already
-defines custom policy checks in addition to the slightly modified order of
-policy evaluation for the operations.

-#### List operations and filtering

-For list operations Neutron first fetches the resources matching the query from
-the database and afterwards it applies the policy to every record literally
-post-filtering the records the user is not allowed to see.
-Afterwards for every
-record that passed first filtering another iteration of policy evaluation starts
-filtering record attributes the user is not allowed to see.
-This allows having
-certain resource attributes only visible to administrators.

-A consequence of this approach is that for API operations that return 1000
-entries (imagine a project with a big number of networks having thousands of
-ports and performing a port list operation) and 10 (for simplicity) attributes
-for every record a total of 11,000 API requests to the OPA process would need to
-be processed for 1 user initiated operation.
-While OPA is designed to make any
-authorization decision in under 1ms (named as the decision budget) even in the
-most optimistic case it will take 11 seconds, which is not really acceptable.
-Luckily OPA can be used not only to decide whether the operation should be
-allowed or rejected, it can actually do much more and validate record attributes
-policy in one go.
-It is even possible to feed an array of items to the
-Open Policy Agent and let it filter out the items and further sanitize the
-matching records erasing certain fields according to the policy requirements.
-Moreover it is not only possible to decide whether the request should be allowed
-or not, it is also possible to explain why it is not allowed.
-That would improve
-user experience dramatically telling to the user why his request was rejected.
-But since such change require much deeper changes including changes to the API
-it is not considered here (but is evaluated for the Keystone reimplementation
-initiative).

-Additional check `opa_filter` allows combining making the general authorization
-decision on the record and filtering attributes can be used to dramatically
-reduce amount of the requests to the OPA.
-Using threading to further parallelize
-requests from Neutron to OPA for improving the request processing time,
-unfortunately, has proven not to work causing often sporadic freezes of Neutron.
-And while, as said above, it is possible to feed the data batch to the OPA to
-reduce amount of network operations it makes writing policies much more complex
-and requires the data being batched on the `oslo.policy` side.
-With that it does
-not look too promising to implement now.
+#### Neutron

+OpenStack would not be OpenStack without its exceptions.
+In particular this
+statement always applies to Neutron, the networking service.
+Neutron not only
+defines custom policy checks but also modifies the standard order of policy
+evaluation for its operations.

+##### List operations and filtering

+For list operations, Neutron first fetches resources matching the query from the
+database.
+It then applies the policy to each record, effectively post-filtering
+entries the user is unauthorized to see.
+Following this initial filtering,
+another iteration of policy evaluation begins, focusing on sanitizing specific
+record attributes the user is not allowed to view.
+This mechanism enables
+certain resource attributes to be visible exclusively to administrators.

+A significant consequence of this approach is the high volume of requests to the
+OPA process.
+For an API operation returning 1,000 entries (e.g., a project with
+thousands of networks and ports, performing a port list operation), with 10
+attributes per record (for simplicity), a total of 11,000 API requests to OPA
+would be generated for a single user-initiated operation.
+While OPA is designed
+to make authorization decisions in under 1ms (its "decision budget"), even the
+most optimistic scenario would result in an 11-second processing time, which is,
+simply said, unacceptable.

+Fortunately, OPA's capabilities extend beyond simple allow/reject decisions.
+It
+can validate record attributes and filter data in a single pass.
+It's even
+possible to feed an array of items to OPA, allowing it to filter out
+unauthorized entries and sanitize matching records by erasing specific fields
+according to policy requirements.
+Furthermore, OPA can not only determine if a
+request is allowed but also explain why it was rejected, which would
+dramatically improve user experience.
+However, such a change requires extensive
+modifications, including API changes, and is therefore not considered here
+(though it's being evaluated for the Keystone re-implementation initiative).

+The additional `opa_filter` check significantly reduces the number of requests to
+OPA by combining the general authorization decision with attribute filtering for
+a record.
+Unfortunately, attempts to further parallelize requests from Neutron
+to OPA using threading have proven ineffective, often causing sporadic Neutron
+freezes.
+While batching data to OPA (as mentioned above) can reduce network
+operations, it substantially complicates policy writing and requires data
+batching on the `oslo.policy` side.
+Consequently, this approach does not appear
+promising for immediate implementation.

+An example policy might look like:

 ```config
 "get_port": "opa:get_port"
 ```

-#### Modification operations

-The resource modification operations are also evaluating the policy differently.
-First a dedicated policy is being evaluated to determine whether the user is
-allowed to perform it.
-The response of the operation is the being again
-evaluated against the resource show policy mostly to filter out attributes the
-user should not see.

-#### "Ownership" check

-Certain resources in Neutron are actually subresources of other resources
-(subnet and ports are technically subresources of the network).
-Making
-authorization decision on such subresource requires knowledge of the parent
-resource attributes.
-When a user is attempting to perform an operation on the port,
-the policy must resolve the network it belongs to.
-When such network is not
-owned by the project the user is currently authenticated to, and also the one to
-which the port belongs, the policy needs to check whether the network is shared
-with the project.
-So when the network is shared with the target project, the
-request will be accepted assuming other required checks are also satisfied.

-Natively Neutron resolves the parent resource during the policy evaluation.
-When
-an authorization decision is being delegated to the external system this
-information either needs to be provided with the initial request or there must
-be possibility to fetch it from within the policy engine dynamically.
-Logically,
-certain operations or checks may not be executed inside of the policy engine
-when the decision is already done based on the other rules, either the ones that
-just completed faster or when they are having higher priority.
-Neutron owner
-check is also only resolving the ownership when it is this check's turn.
-As such
-unconditionally resolving the parent resource to place the information into the
-request is not optimal.
-That means that the policy engine must be able to
-resolve this data independently.
-OPA provides possibility to perform external
-http requests and also to implement custom functions.
-The later, however,
-requires recompilation of the OPA process, what heavily complicates the
-situation.
-Sending the http call to the OpenStack, in it's turn, requires valid
-authentication.
-Placing the authentication information into policies is also
-making the process less flexible, as well as introduces potential for the
-chicken-egg problem.
+##### Modification operations

+Resource modification operations employ a different policy evaluation strategy.
+First, a dedicated policy is evaluated to determine if the user is authorized to
+perform the modification.
+Subsequently, the operation's response is re-evaluated
+against the resource "show" policy, primarily to filter out attributes the user
+should not see.

+##### "Ownership" check

+In Neutron, some resources are subresources of others (e.g., subnets and ports
+are technically subresources of networks).
+Authorizing operations on these
+subresources requires knowledge of their parent resource attributes.
+For
+instance, when a user attempts an operation on a port, the policy must resolve
+the network it belongs to.
+If that network isn't owned by either the user's
+current project or the port's project, the policy needs to verify if the network
+is shared.
+If it is shared with the target project, the request can be accepted,
+assuming other required checks pass.

+Native Neutron policy evaluation inherently resolves parent resources.
+However,
+when delegating authorization decisions to an external system, this information
+must either be provided upfront in the initial request or the policy engine must
+be able to fetch it dynamically.
+Unconditionally resolving parent resources to
+include this data in every request isn't optimal, as certain checks or
+operations might be skipped if a decision is made earlier by higher-priority
+rules or faster evaluations.
+Neutron's owner check, for example, only resolves
+ownership when the decision was not already finalized using previous rules.
+This
+means the external policy engine must be capable of resolving this data
+independently.

+OPA offers the ability to perform external HTTP requests and implement custom
+functions.
+The latter, however, requires recompiling the OPA process,
+significantly complicating deployment.
+Meanwhile, sending HTTP calls back to
+OpenStack requires valid authentication.
+Embedding authentication details
+directly into policies reduces flexibility and introduces a potential
+chicken-and-egg problem where API call policy evaluation might itself need to
+make an API request.

+An example policy snippet might look like:

 ```yaml
 "network_owner": "tenant_id:%(network:tenant_id)s"
 ```

-Luckily the number of resources where the owner check is being applied is low,
+Fortunately, the number of resources requiring owner checks in Neutron is
-only networks, subnets, security groups and floating ips need to be supported in
+limited in the current version, primarily covering networks, subnets,
-the current Neutron version.
-Additional constraint is that such checks only
+security groups, and floating IPs.
+An additional constraint is that these checks
-require a very small subset of resource attributes.
-Therefore we went a way of
+only require a very small subset of resource attributes.
+Given these factors, we
-the least resistance and deployed tiny database proxy for the mentioned
+opted for the path of least resistance by deploying a tiny database proxy for
-resources.
-Since none of the required attributes can ever change on the resource
+the aforementioned resources.
+Since none of the required attributes for these
-a http caching is helping to further restrict network and db operations.
+resources can ever change, HTTP caching further minimizes network and database
+operations, providing an efficient solution.

 ```rego
 get_network(id) := net if {net := http.send({  "url": concat("/", ["http://localhost:9098/network", id]),  "method": "get",  "timeout": "1s",  "cache": true}).body}